yhilem/ai_kreuzberg/docs/concepts/plugin-system.md

 ## Cross-Language Plugin Support

-Plugins can be implemented in any supported language and interact seamlessly:
+Plugins can be implemented in any supported language and interact directly:

 ```mermaid
 flowchart LR